smitelli/langolier/README.md

 3,200 Tweets
 ------------

 Twitter's API is an odd duck.
 Once an item passes the 3,200-tweet boundary, there's no way to reach it through any available pagination method.
 Furthermore, once an item falls out of pagination, it never comes back into view.
 Even if everything posted above these items is removed, they don't slide back into the viewable range.
-This doesn't appear to be documented anywhere, but the behavior was observed emperically.
+This doesn't appear to be documented anywhere, but the behavior was observed empirically.

 To avoid having to request additional archive exports for high-volume accounts, Langolier will start deleting tweets starting at the 3,100-tweet mark _even if they are not old enough to expire naturally._ This is done solely to protect against tweets spilling over the 3,200 boundary and becoming inaccessible to subsequent runs.
 This means that Langolier will _either_ preserve `keep_days` days worth of tweets, or 3,100 tweets, _whichever is smaller._